A Pilgrimage Through the Sacred Valley of the Incas to the World's Greatest Archaeological Site

 Day 4: Machu Picchu

 This morning we board the train at Ollantaytambo for a 1-1/2-hour journey along the Urubamba River, which narrows into turbulent whitewater as we travel deeper into the mountains.
-At the village of Aguas Calientes, we disembark and board a bus for the short drive that remains to Machu Picchu.
+At the village of Aguas Calientes, we disembark and board a bus for the short remaining drive to Machu Picchu.
 Little prepares one for the spectacle that awaits.
 As we ascend into the ruins, there’s a sense of wandering through a mystical city in the sky, surrounded by green mountain ramparts that soar into the clouds.
-Our local Machu Picchu tour guide interprets all we see as we explore the labyrinth of granite houses, temples, walls and cisterns.
+A local Machu Picchu tour guide joins us to help interpret all we see as we explore the labyrinth of granite houses, temples, walls and cisterns.
 Llamas wander among terraced steps that once grew maize and potatoes for some 1,200 inhabitants.

 Day 5: Machu Picchu / Cusco

-This afternoon we journey back to Cusco by train and bus, stopping en route to explore Ollantaytambo, a small town surrounded by steep terraced mountainsides.
+This afternoon we make the return journey to Cusco by train and bus, stopping en route to explore Ollantaytambo, a small rural town surrounded by steep terraced mountainsides.
 Ollantaytambo rests on traditional Inca foundations and is one of the best surviving examples of Inca city planning.
 Enjoy a farewell dinner together in Cusco this evening.

 Day 6: Cusco / Lima / Depart